Nuc9ear/Machine-Learning-2-SAIF-2026/README.md

-# Machine Learning (I): Methods and Applications in Finance
+# Machine Learning (II): Methods and Applications in Finance

-This repository contains homework, practice questions, theory questions, notes, and project materials for the course **Machine Learning (I): Methods and Applications in Finance**.
+This repository contains homework, practice questions, theory questions, notes, and project materials for the course **Machine Learning (II): Methods and Applications in Finance**.

 **Instructor:** Yiqing Lin
 **Institution:** Shanghai Advanced Institute of Finance (SAIF), Shanghai Jiao Tong University